zumasys/docs/site/jbase/release-notes/5.7.1-release-notes/pn5_60765/README.md

 **Original ID:** 336210
 **Internal:** No

-### Description
+## Description

 Correct a problem that when a CALL fails, the name displayed could become corrupted.

 ### Previous Release Behavior

-A subroutine CALL can fail, but the name can be corrupted if non alphabetic characters were in the name.
+A subroutine CALL can fail, but the name could be corrupted if non-alphabetic characters were in the name.

 For example, the name is "MY.BAD.PROG" but the name displayed is corrupted as "MY.BAD.PGOG"